Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 ### Don't Be Obsessed with Company Tags

 Company tags on LC are added by candidates after seeing these problems in interviews.
 Some companies rarely update their question bank so their tags cover most of what you'll see in actual interviews.
 However, you can't plan on that, since occasional updates do happen at any company.
-Moreover, companies like Google purposefully avoid asking leaked problems and you can't prepare for Apple or Netflix where each team has the freedom to create their own problems.
+Moreover, companies like Google purposefully avoid asking leaked problems and you can't prepare for Apple or Netflix where each team has the freedom to write their own questions.

 As hard as it may sound, you gotta let go of the idea that `solving company tags == solving coding interviews` and actually get good at problem solving and coding up the solution in your mind.

 First thing first, don't theorize problem solving until you've solved enough problems.
 I always recommend taking the [beginner](https://neetcode.io/courses/dsa-for-beginners/0) and [advanced](https://neetcode.io/courses/advanced-algorithms/0) NeetCode courses first and practicing [problems](https://neetcode.io/practice/practice) curated by NeetCode.
 I think [NeetCode 250](https://neetcode.io/practice/practice/neetcode250) strikes a good balance between quality and quantity.
 There's no shortcut.
 If you have time, you can participate in LC [Weekly Contest](https://leetcode.com/contest/) to rehearse the pressure of solving a random Hard problem under pressure (kinda necessary for Google).